 Tube versus solid state: The truth behind tube distortion

 Nov.
 9, 2018

 It's important not to cherry pick.
-For example, when a practice combo (a transistor amplifier) sounds awful then it is always blamed to the transistors.
-But the truth is that the awful sound of a transistor amplifier is caused by the bad circuit design (mainly by the bad filters) and not the components themselves.
+For example, when a practice combo (a transistor amplifier) sounds awful then it is always 'blamed to the transistors'.
+However, the awful sound of a transistor amplifier is caused by the poor circuit design (mainly by the poor filters) and not the components themselves.

 Brief historical overview

-Tube amplifiers came about long before the solid states did.
-In the golden years of Rock N' Roll guitar players had no too much choice: tube amp or no amp.
+Tube amplifiers came about long before solid state amps.
+In the golden years of rock n' roll guitar players had no too much choice: tube amp or no amp.
 Later, in the early 70's solid state guitar amplifiers appeared, but these first attempts sounded too "cold" or lifeless (one good exception is the Marshall Lead 12).
 This gave the solid state guitar amps a bad reputation.

 In the 80's and 90's lot of "solid state emulating tubes" type circuit were born (and patented).
 These can be divided into two main groups: one group of circuits that emulates the asymmetrical clipping of tube stages and the other group of circuits that emulates the power amplifier frequency response with speaker load.
 An example of the latter is the current feedback in the power amplifier which is used nearly in lot of solid state guitar amplifiers nowadays (Peavey TransTube series, Marshall MGs and AVTs, Crate amplifiers, Laney TFX/LV/LX series).

-ADDED (09-11-2018): While the main interests of patents and academic research are how to model vacuum tubes in general, the real goal is to capture the tone of certain guitar amplifiers.
-This approach is more convincing than any kind of dry academic research.
+While the main interests of patents and academic research are how to model vacuum tubes in general, the real goal is to capture the tone of certain guitar amplifiers.
+This second approach is just more convincing.

 Some remarkable analog amp modelers from the past and from the present (some of them are out of production):